 With one of the most sought after markets in the world, San Francisco is rife with real estate investment companies and agencies looking to exchange fast cash for your home.

 You will likely sacrifice top-dollar value in these short sales and there are many scammers out there.
-If you do choose to take this route, local real estate investment clubs could be a great asset in weeding out illegitimate offers and pointing you toward the best local buyers.
+If you do choose to take this route, make sure you get the full market value for your house.

 Get the Right SF Real Estate Agent

 A licensed top real estate agent in San Francisco is going to be your best asset in managing everything from the pitch to the offer.
 A top San Francisco real estate agent can get your home sold within an average of 28 days, and are shown to sell homes for 119% of list.

 Do yourself a favor, scope out the market and choose a great real estate agent that not only earns their San Francisco real estate commission with local experience but also puts up good numbers in speed, sales, and average closing price in your specific home type.